-The TOSHIBA PC Health Monitor application proactively monitors a number of system functions such as power consumption, battery health and system cooling, informing you of significant system conditions.
-This application recognizes the system and individual component serial numbers and will track specific activities related to their usage.
+The TOSHIBA PC Health Monitor application proactively monitors a number of system functions such as power consumption, battery health, and system cooling, informing you of significant system conditions.
+This application recognizes the system and individual component serial numbers and tracks specific activities related to their usage.

-To access this utility, click Desktop Assist -> Support & Recovery -> PC Health Monitor on the desktop.
+To access this utility, click PC Health Monitor under TOSHIBA group in the Apps view.